Chronic Liver Disease/Cirrhosis

 - Type 2 diabetes.
 When you have cirrhosis, your body does not use insulin properly (insulin resistance).
 The pancreas tries to keep up with the need for insulin by making more, but blood sugar (glucose) builds up.
 This causes type 2 diabetes.

 - Liver cancer.
-You will be screened with an imaging test (for instance, ultrasound) and sometimes blood tests, every 6 months if you have cirrhosis.
+You will be screened with an imaging test (ultrasound, for instance) and sometimes blood tests every 6 months if you have cirrhosis.

 Key points about cirrhosis

 - Cirrhosis is when scar tissue replaces healthy liver tissue.
 This stops the liver from working normally.